It was high time for a day trip to classic Cincy, to meet up with an old friend as well as venture to the lengendary Jungle Jims.

 Went down to Denver for the weekend for a rocking time of sampling craft beers from 10+ different local microbreweries, touring the FDC, Cogent, and Oracle datacenters, and hanging out with old friends.

-I'm a 29 year-old computer fellow, located in Lincoln, Nebraska.
-I enjoy steaks, brunettes, whiskey, Celtic music, and fine cigars.
+I'm a 31 year-old computer fellow, located in Indianapolis, IN.
+I enjoy steaks, brunettes, Celtic music, and fine cigars.
 In that specific order.